Sample Report: DSQ-88 Defense Mechanisms Assessment

 What This Report Shows

-The sample report demonstrates how Implicitify presents defense mechanism data: overall defense maturity index, factor-level scores for mature/neurotic/immature defense styles, individual defense rankings from most to least endorsed, and clinical interpretation of the defense profile pattern.
+The sample report demonstrates how Implicitify AI presents defense mechanism data: overall defense maturity index, factor-level scores for mature/neurotic/immature defense styles, individual defense rankings from most to least endorsed, and clinical interpretation of the defense profile pattern.
 All scores are reported on a standardized scale (M=100, SD=15) with percentile ranks.

 Why Defense Mechanisms Matter